 State Law Protections for Whistleblowers

 You should also be aware of provisions relating to confidentiality.
-Although whistleblowers are protected against retaliation by their employers you will want to be certain that you qualify for protection and that your disclosures don't subsequently expose you to risk of a lawsuit for disclosing the company's confidential information.
+It's a good idea to ensure that your complaint doesn't expose you to a lawsuit for disclosing confidential information.

 Learn More About Whistleblower Protections by Speaking to a Lawyer